1974-1979: Corporate citizenship

 1987: Expansion into neurostimulation

-Building on the science of using electrical stimulation to pace the heart, Medtronic collaborated with French doctors to pioneer the world’s first deep brain stimulation system to treat movement disorders.
+Building on the science of using electrical stimulation to pace the heart, Medtronic collaborated with French doctors to pioneer the world’s first deep brain stimulation system to treat patients with movement disorders.

 2015: Covidien acquisition

-Bringing together the extensive capabilities of Covidien and Medtronic strengthened our commitment to solve some of healthcare’s greatest challenges, enabling us to help treat more people, in more places, than ever before.
+Bringing together the extensive capabilities of Covidien and Medtronic strengthened our commitment to solve some of healthcare’s greatest challenges, enabling us to help serve more people, in more places, than ever before.

 2016: Breakthroughs in diabetes care

-Our hybrid closed-loop system becomes the first FDA-approved device to automatically provide background insulin dosing 24-hours per day for people living with type 1 diabetes.
+Our hybrid closed-loop system changed the diabetes patient experience with the first FDA-approved device to automatically provide background insulin dosing 24-hours per day for people living with type 1 diabetes.